Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 If you’re visiting in the spring or summer then horseback riding is a great activity.
 Ride through the Aspen Grove and get lost in nature.

-Hiking is another popular activity and there’s a plethora of hikes to choose from in Aspen.
 One of the most popular routes leads up to the Smuggler Mountain Observation Deck.
 This 3-mile hike is worth the effort as the views from the top are amazing.

-No trip to Aspen is complete without visiting the breathtaking Maroon Bells.
+I also absolutely loved visiting the breathtaking Maroon Bells.
 These 14,000-ft high peaks are touted as the most photographed spot in the whole of Colorado and you can certainly see why!

 These mountain-capped peaks are located just 10 miles west of Aspen and you can easily spend a full day hiking this stunning area.
 There are numerous trails and campsites surrounding the mountains.

 Which Has Better Accommodation?
-Telluride vs Aspen

 You’ll have more choices of places to stay in and around Aspen compared with Telluride, however Telluride does still have a plentiful supply of cosy ski lodges and comfortable hotels.